It is for History to Judge Us.

 “History is the witness that testifies to the passing of time; it illuminates reality, vitalizes memory, provides guidance in daily life, and brings us tidings of antiquity.”
 These were the words of Cicero.
 It is through antiquity that we get the words of this great orator.
 And that is precisely history.

 What we do with that history is another story.
 There are those people who look at history as though it is a burden that they are deeply indebted to.
-But we should understand that for us, we are to learn from history.
+But we should understand that for us we are to learn from history.
 It is only a fool who wants to experience it himself even after learning and beholding how it feels from other people.

 And the greatest problem today is that we never learn from history.
-Let me take for instance the young Turks that held the government in check in the 70’s up to turn of the century.
-These were guys who seemed to be led by principle and ideology rather than impulse wishful imaginations.
+Let me take for instance the young Turks that held the government in check in the 70’s up to the turn of the century.
+These were guys who seemed to be led by principle and ideology rather than impulse and wishful imaginations.

-History is there to illuminate our path on how they mounted from the back so to say.
+History is there to illuminate our path on how they mounted from the back so to speak.
 Instead of the young Turks of today borrowing a leaf from them, they are only led by appetite and the philosophy that the stomach is in the front.
 The very reason they end up mounting from the front if I may speak in the words of Kamau Ngotho.

-Another interesting aspect is in how we look at the west copying whatever we feel will boost our ego and raise our self-esteem.
+Another interesting aspect is in how we look at the West copying whatever we feel will boost our ego and raise our self-esteem.
 That is how we copy their mannerisms, their speaking accents, their fashions and their movies as well as music trends.
 And we stop there.
-In other words we copy the non-important things and leave the very essence of the need we have for the moment.
+In other words, we copy the non-important things and leave the very essence of the need we have for the moment.

-That is what happened with Pablo Escobar, Osama Bin Laden, El Chapo Guzman and more other culprits who posed a threat to the United States of America.
-Even in the East, once you are accused with a case touching corruption and it is discovered that you were truly involved thus making you guilty, it may mean a death sentence to you.
+That is what happened with Pablo Escobar, Osama Bin Laden, El Chapo Guzman and other culprits who posed a threat to the United States of America.
+Even in the East, once you are accused of a case touching corruption and it is discovered that you were truly involved thus making you guilty, it may mean a death sentence to you.

-How will history judge us when they will learn on how we were very shrewd to judge small thieves of chicken and cows with hefty fines and long jail terms but then we left the huge thieves of billions of money walking freely and lying to the very public that they stole from to muscle for them and again support them to another round of stealing.
+How will history judge us when they learn how we were very shrewd to judge small thieves of chicken and cows with hefty fines and long jail terms but then we left the huge thieves of billions of money walking freely and lying to the very public that they stole from to muscle for them and again support them to another round of stealing.

 I am wondering loudly how democracy will be defined in our times at that time.
-It will be a selective rule of some few people on behalf of a huge brainwashed people who they lead to wherever they wish for their own benefit.
-They use the majority people for their own benefit because the public cow never runs dry.
+It will be a selective rule of some few people on behalf of a huge brainwashed people who they lead to wherever they wish for their benefit.
+They use the majority of people for their benefit because the public cow never runs dry.
 But it is for history to judge us.

 End.